-Following my years of success working in large financial institutions (which have their own inherent challenges), I embraced my entrepreneurial spirit and created my own businesses.
+Following my years of success working in large financial institutions (which have their own inherent challenges) I embraced my entrepreneurial spirit and created my own businesses.
 Yes, there is a deep entrepreneurial spirit in my DNA.
-And, of course, why not?
-Obviously my great-grandfather, grandfather and of course my father all handed down to me a strong business drive along with the colour of my eyes and shape of my nose.
-I often remember the many good times we had together, a series of memories that sometimes cause me to reflect on the decision to leave.
-Yet, the reality, as with any business, is that the family enterprise has times of flourishing and also times of struggling to keep it going.
-That's something I didn't recall about the family enterprise there is always risk.
+And of course, why not?
+Obviously my great- grandfather, grandfather and of course my dad all handed down to me a strong business drive along with the color of my eyes and shape of my nose.
+I often remember our many good times together, a series of memories that then often will trigger my reflection on the decision to leave.
+Yet, the reality, as with any business, is that the family enterprise also has times of flourishing and other times of struggling to keep it going.
+That's something I didn't recall about the family enterprise: There is always risk.

-I didn't really recognise the wisdom of my own departure from the family enterprise until years later, during my independent work as a financial adviser to a wonderful, wealthy family.
+I didn't really recognize the wisdom of my own departure from the family enterprise until years later, during my independent work as a financial adviser to a wonderful, wealthy family.
 I asked the top executive of the family enterprise how he felt about his children perhaps not following in his footsteps.
 He responded that he didn't want to burden them with the same burden he had.
 Oh my.
 I had not made that connection.
 Was it actually a gift?
 To be given the freedom to explore the world beyond the family enterprise?
 Clearly, neither my dad nor my uncle ever had that opportunity.

-As we know, family dramas can become their own battle royal.
-While I don't know Prince Harry, I do know that for many years he carried on the family traditions even after suffering the emotional shock of his mother's death when he was still very young.
-He endured the tough programme at Britain's military academy and joined the army as had many of his royal ancestors through the centuries.
+As we all know, family dramas can become their own battle royal.
+While I don't know Prince Harry, I do know that for many years he carried on family traditions even after suffering the emotional shock of his mother's death when he was still very young.
+He endured the tough program at Britain's military academy and joined the army as many of his royal ancestors had through the centuries.
 Instead of accepting a cushy assignment at home, however, he bravely served in combat.
 When he came home, he fell in love with an unconventional spouse.
-The wonder isn't that Prince Harry opted to leave the spacious but ironically confining home in Buckingham Palace, but that it took him so long to make that decision.
-Perhaps, instead of criticising him for relinquishing his title and royal duties, the public should applaud him for his courage, just as he had previously shown on the battlefield.
+The wonder isn't that Harry opted to leave the spacious but ironically confining home in Buckingham Palace, but that the decision took him so long to make.
+Perhaps instead of chastising him for shrugging off his title and royal duties, the international public should applaud him for showing a kind of courage similar to what he exhibited on the battlefield.

-Key points
+Key Points